Subaru XV SUV (2018 - ) review

 For most potential customers, the engine and gearbox combination will be disappointing.
 Subaru has stuck with its traditional “boxer” engine, which is a compact unit with horizontally opposed cylinders.
 This is good for vibration and size, but it’s nowhere near as efficient or as powerful as more modern, smaller turbo engines.
 There’s no diesel option, either, which isn’t great news for those doing longer distances.

 The petrol engines come in two sizes – a 1.6 and a 2.0-litre – and both come with a Continuously Variable Transmission (CVT, which is effectively an alternative to a conventional automatic gearbox).
 That means the engine revs don’t always relate to the speed of the car, which can be a bit odd, and it also means that the revs shoot up and stay up every time you demand anything more than gentle acceleration, which makes the engines rather noisy.
 In terms of pace, the 1.6 feels underpowered at all times, and while the 2.0-litre offers easier acceleration, it still feels and sounds more strained that the equivalent engines in rivals.
+At start up, it's noticeably louder than rivals, and accelerating up a hill will also send the decibel levels up beyond what we'd consider reasonable.

 How much will it cost me?